arangodb/docs/README.md

 # - 3.10/
   - 3.9/
   - 3.8/
-  - 3.7/
 ```

-Above example disables versions 3.7 through 3.9, so that only 3.10 and 3.11 are
+Above example disables versions 3.8 and 3.9, so that only 3.10 and 3.11 are
 built.
 Do not commit these changes of the configuration!

 Note that building may fail if you disable certain versions that contain the files